The Stanley Wing Safari

 - Unique wildlife encounters: at a chimpanzee sanctuary and a heart-tugging visit with orphaned and abandoned wildlife at Mount Kenya Safari Club’s animal orphanage.

-- Visit to AmericaShare’s Harambee Centre in Nairobi, dinner with Felix and Jane Pinto.
+- Visit to AmericaShare’s Harambee Centre in Nairobi, lunch with Felix and Jane Pinto.

 - Service at every step by your Micato Safari Director and 24 x 7 backup from our Concierge Service.